 - Access to an ICT and analytical empowered environment with very strong user authentication. - Data are stored centrally on servers housed in a secure data centre.
-No data is stored on a researcher's local computing environment except where already permitted by the data custodian. - The only way for a file to enter or leave a SAE is via the Curated Gateway.
-All inbound and outbound files are subject to review as they are curated through a gateway process before they can be accessed within the SAE or downloaded to a user's local computing environment.
+No data are stored on a researcher's local computing environment except where already permitted by the data custodian. - The only way for a file to enter or leave a SAE is via the Curated Gateway.
+All inbound and outbound files are subject to review as they are curated through a gateway process before they can be accessed within the SAE or downloaded to a user's local computing environment. - The SAE should provide separation from other data and data collections, providing access solely to data required for the specific research. - A Security Risk Assessment Process should have been conducted on the SAE.